grug-lang/swappable-grug-backend/README.md

 ## Running the program

-1. Clone this repository.
+1. Clone the repository to your machine.
-2. Open the `c` or `python` directory in VS Code.
+2. Open either the `c` or `python` directory in VS Code, depending on which implementation you want to run.
-3. Hit `F5` to run the program.
+3. Press **F5** to start the program.

+   * If you want to switch backends, open the **Run and Debug** panel in VS Code and change the launch configuration from **Interpreter backend** to **Native backend**.

 ## Explanation